AWegnerGitHub/awegnergithub.github.io-content/2018_10_1_renamed_git_complete_crash_course.md

 template: review
 revieweditem: The 2018 Git Complete: 45 minute crash course using Angular.
 score: 3.0
+price: 0
+saleprice: 0

 [TOC]

 ## Introduction

+**Update**: This course is no longer offered on Udemy.
+There are more recent version and courses for a Git introduction.

 I use Git extensively in both my personal and professional work.
 I've set up [GitLab][1] for my personal work.
 I know enough about Git to be effective in a small environment with a handful of developers.
 I found a 30 minute crash course about Git on Udemy and decided to take it with the goal of learning a little bit more.